 Management of trails on Milford land would not be possible without dedicated volunteers.
 The accessibility and quality of Milford trails can be maintained most effectively with a skilled cadre of volunteers.

-Trail volunteers will automatically become members of the Milford Trails Committee and will be registered as such with the Town.
+Trail volunteers will automatically become Milford Trail Volunteers and will be registered as such with the Town.

 Safety: Safety is the primary factor for anyone working on Milford Conservation Land.